 Children

-Protect your family by taking the time to carefully consider guardianship and applying these choices to your estate plan.
-In a Last Will and Testament, you may list your preference for the guardian of your child(ren).
-This may include a current or former spouse, family member, or another trusted, capable adult.
-Remember to discuss guardianship and childcare preferences at length with any involved parties.
+Protecting your family by carefully planning for the guardianship of your children is critical.
+In your Last Will and Testament, you may specify your preferred guardian for your child(ren).
+This may be a current or former spouse, a family member, or another trusted adult.
+Be sure to discuss guardianship and childcare preferences with any involved parties to confirm their willingness and ability.

-Apart from guardianship designation, setting up a trust is another way to provide lasting care for your child when you are no longer living.
-Assets and childcare funds can be placed in a trust and safeguarded, only to be used for a particular purpose.
-Special attention must be given to appoint beneficiary status to stepchildren, adopted children, and children from previous marriages.
+In addition to designating a guardian, establishing a trust is another way to provide lasting care for your children.
+Assets and childcare funds can be placed in a trust, where they will be safeguarded and allocated according to your instructions.
+It’s important to pay extra attention when naming beneficiaries for stepchildren, adopted children, and children from previous marriages.

 Information in this article is provided for educational purposes only and not intended to constitute legal advice.
 Please consult with a licensed attorney in your jurisdiction for help with your specific situation.